 The beaches on the northern side

 Going to the north, there is Plathiena, about 4 km from Plaka, the main city on the island.
 It is a white sandy beach with turquoise shallow water and it is partly organized.

 Then, in the north, there is Firopotamos beach, in a small and nice bay with tiny traditional fishermen’s houses.

 One of the most popular beaches and landmarks of the island is Sarakiniko.

 It is accessible by car or bus.
 Well, it is completely different from any other beaches I have ever seen.
-Also, it is known as “the moon beach” because it looks like you are walking on the Moon surface.
+Also, it is known as “the moon beach” because it looks like you are walking on the Moon’s surface.
 The huge white rock looks unbelievable!

 It is a real piece of natural art made of volcanic lava, wind, and seawater.

 Walking down the steep slope, you can see a lot of different shapes of white small and big rocks.
-It is easy to walk, but it is not solid how it looks like.
+It is easy to walk, but it is not solid as it looks like.
 Sometimes the north wind could be strong and you have to take care where you step.

 And nestled between the white hills, there is a narrow valley with a small sand beach and shallow water.